Adhesion/grav/README.rst

     * UCL common lib (UCL version recommended, if-media version also works but is not actively developed)
-    * ffmpeg: libavcodec.52, libswscale (see above - make sure you have the .52 version of libavcodec or you'll need to compile yourself)
+    * FFmpeg: libavcodec.52+ (see above - make sure you have version 52 (or
+      newer) of libavcodec or you'll need to compile yourself), libavutil, libavformat, libswscale
     * libpthread
-    * libdv (for DV support, which is not really working/supported at the moment in `grav`. essentially optional)
+    * libdv (for DV support - optional)
     * libtheora (optional)

 From `grav`: